grpc/grpc-go/SECURITY.md

  - ALPN related dependencies are either not present in the classpath
  - or that there is a classpath conflict
  - or that a wrong version is used due to dependency management
- - or you are on an unsupported platform (e.g., 32-bit OS, Alpine with `musl` libc).
+ - or you are on an unsupported platform (e.g., 32-bit OS).
 See [Transport Security](#transport-security-tls) for supported platforms.

 ### Netty
 If you aren't using gRPC on Android devices, you are most likely using `grpc-netty` transport.